urbit/urbit.org-reloaded/main/posts/objections.md

 navclass: urbit
 ---

-We're strong believers in crowdsourced criticism.
-We've heard a lot of great criticisms of Urbit.
+We love crowdsourced criticism.
+We've heard a lot of great objections to  Urbit.
 Surely there's more out there!
-Comments are open at the bottom of the page.
+If so, comments are open at the bottom of the page.
+We'll revise this document to include anything new and interesting.

 Here's our list right now: